ruipaulorocha/brownian_motion/README.md

 - If obstacles are detected at a distance `d` such as `stop_dist_th < d <= safe_dist_th`, the robot's linear speed is reduced proportionally; it becomes zero for `d <= stop_dist_th`.
 - The angular speed is different from zero for `d < safe_dist_th` so that the robot turns to avoid the nearest obstacle; the robot's rotation is more agressive for `d <= detour_obst_th`; note that `detour_obst_th > stop_dist_th`.
 - The robot resumes straight motion at maximum speed after finding a direction free of obstacles.
+- The robot changes its direction when it has moved straight more than `ỳaw_timeout` seconds.
+The new direction is selected randomly.

 #### Nodes